dwave-examples/distributed-computing/README.md

 In this problem, this means implementing the constraint that we should have as few links between partitions as possible.

-To accomplish this, we favor links between same partitions.
-We put a negative bias on all same partition-links; and we put zero bias on links between different partitions.
+To accomplish this, we favor links between nodes which are in the same partition.
+We put a negative bias on edges between nodes that are in the same partition; and we put zero bias on edges between nodes that are in different partitions.
 The Lagrange parameter controls the strength of that bias.

 ## Code Specifics